pkx8326/simple_go_struct-interface_example/README.md

 # Simple Go Struct-Interface Example

 ### Overview
 This Go program demonstrates that structs of different types can be passed into common functions with the help of the interface type variable.
+It also features the use of type-switch to let a common function operate differently on different struct types.
 This program is an improvement based on a [simpler program](https://github.com/pkx8326/simple_go_json_note-taking) in which no interface is used.

 ### Program manual
 When run, the program asks the user to input the following information in the following order: